Chapter 9.2 Trading, Merchants, and Markets

 Peddler Stall

 Players can equip small market stalls.
+These stalls allow for service counter based trades and auctions.
 It may take a while to set up, and put away.
 This equipment automatically keeps players from being able to dodge, climb, carry, pull, craft, attack, and run quickly.
 Damage is taken to the player as normal based on other items they wear, but the market stall also takes damage based on its crafted complexity, strength, and upgrades.
-These stalls allow for service counter based trades and auctions.
-Using a peddler stall increases merchant legacy per trade.

 Cart Stall

-Players can craft small 2-wheel carts that can be pulled by them, or a creature.
-They can have service counter features, auctions, or just be used as extra storage for player-to-player bartering.
+Players can craft small 2, 3, and 4-wheel carts that can be pulled or pushed by them, or a creature.
+These are not vehicles and cannot be driven, but can be led.
+They can have service counter features, auctions, or can be used as extra storage, or player/NPC transport.
 These will take damage based on its crafted complexity, strength, and upgrades.
 Players will run slower with them, and will not be able to jump or dodge while pulling, but can dodge away from a cart, abandoning it.
 Players are be able to place some storage on the cart, and a weighing scale, allowing them to store more goods into their cart.

 Wagon Stall